Rondo dwarf galago

 The Rondo dwarf galago (Paragalago rondoensis) or Rondo bushbaby is a species of primate in the family Galagidae.
 The dwarf galagos are the smallest members of the genus Galagoides.
 It weighs less than 100 grams, making it the smallest known galago.
 It is endemic to Tanzania where its natural habitat is subtropical or tropical dry forests.
 It lives in an area reported in 2012 to be less than 100 square kilometers and is threatened by habitat loss due to logging.
 While it was discovered in the 1950s, the Rondo dwarf galago was deemed data deficient until 1996.
 In 1996, the Rondo dwarf galago was fully described as a species.
 It is now listed as one of "The World's 25 Most Endangered Primates."

 Description

 Galagos are small primates with long tails and large ears and eyes.
 They all have grooming claws, a tooth comb, and a pseudo-tongue.
 The Rondo dwarf galago can be distinguished from other dwarf galagos by its bottle brush tail.
 The tail is red in young Rondo dwarf galagos, and darkens with age.
-The Rondo dwarf galago usea a variety of vocalizations to communicate with other individuals, including trills, whistles, and screams.
 It also has a distinctive "double unit rolling call".
 Two soft units comprise the call.
 The first is a higher pitch sound that can be repeated up to six times at a constant tempo.
 This forms a phrase.